Skip to main content

 Aerobic System Maintenance

 A large share of Spring Branch properties run aerobic treatment units because the shallow limestone won't support conventional drain fields.
-Under TCEQ rules (30 TAC Chapter 285), aerobic system owners must maintain a service contract with licensed inspections every four months.
+TCEQ requires a maintenance contract with inspections every four months.
 Comal County requires a two-year initial service agreement when the system is permitted.
 You can self-maintain after taking an approved homeowner course, but most folks keep professional service given the complexity of spray heads, chlorination systems, and air pumps.

 Septic Repair and Inspection